School Safety

 -

 Hart District Progress: The Hart District employs a full team of over 50 licensed and pre-licensed therapists within the Counseling Department to provide intensive therapeutic services that help diffuse aggression, address isolation, and tend to the mental health needs of our general and special education students and families.
+We also employ a cadre of licensed and pre-licensed social workers to support the unique and ever changing needs of our students and their families.

 -